Q: How do I apply for admission?

 Q. How much Stafford loan money can graduate students borrow?

 A. Graduate students may borrow up to $20,500.

 A. The Massey School of Business administers limited scholarship funds.
 Students are encouraged to apply for Massey scholarships.

 Q. Do many students receive a graduate assistantship during their first year?

-A. Historically, the Massey Program has two to three MBA students who receive a graduate assistantship during any given year.
+A. Historically, the Massey has three to four students who receive a graduate assistantship during any given year.
 Awards are made on a competitive basis and dependent on a match between the applicant’s specific skill set and School needs during a given academic term.
-In addition to the Massey Program, graduate assistantships are available with Belmont’s Sports Administration Department.